Love Me (South Korean TV series): Development

 Love Me is directed by Jo Young-min, whose works include The Interest of Love (2022), and You and Everything Else (2025), and written by Park Eun-young, Park Hee-kwon.
 It is co-produced by SLL and How Pictures.

 Casting

 According to Sports Dong-a, Lee Si-woo will be appearing in the series.
-Additional cast members were announced on February 7, 2025.
+In February 2025, the casting of Seo Hyun-jin, Yoo Jae-myung, Lee, Chang Ryul, Yoon Se-ah, and Dahyun were officially confirmed.

 Release

 Love Me is scheduled to premiere on JTBC on December 19, 2025, and will air every Friday at 20:50 (KST).